 Seattle, WA 98136

 Union Bay Natural Area

-First stop: The Graham Visitors Center (where you can treat the kids to Adventure Packs ($7 for two hours) backpacks supplied with field guides, scavenger hunts, magnifying lenses and activity ideas for children in grades K–6.
-Stroll through Azalea Way (.75 miles) past the Woodland Garden, Japanese Maples and Asiatic Maples and end up at the Japanese Gardens at the south end (which has an entrance fee of $4-$6; kids 5 and under are free).
+First stop: The Graham Visitors Center (where you can treat the kids to Family Adventure Packs ($7 for two hours).
+The backpacks, which are supplied with field guides, scavenger hunts, magnifying lenses and activity ideas for children in grades K–6 have enough supplies for a group of up to five people.
+Got a bigger group?
+Rent the Explorer Pack designed for up to 15 people ($20 for a two-hour rental).
+Stroll through Azalea Way (.75 miles) past the Woodland Garden, Japanese Maples and Asiatic Maples and end up at the Seattle Japanese Garden at the south end (which has an entrance fee of $4 to $8; ages 5 & under are Free).

-With the Leavenworth Oktoberfest on the horizon (October 4-5, 11-12 & 18-19), this may be a great excuse for a weekend trip.
+With Leavenworth Oktoberfest on the horizon (Oct.
+4-5, 11-12 & 18-19, 2019), this may be a great excuse for a weekend trip.
 The scenic drive alone via Highway #2 or Highway #97 will be loaded with vibrant fall colors.
-Book at night or two at Sleeping Lady Mountain Resort and take the kids on a horse drawn carriage through town, tour the Leavenworth Fish Hatchery and visit local fruit stands and the farmers market.
+Book at night or two at Sleeping Lady Mountain Resort and take the kids on a horse-drawn carriage through town, tour the Leavenworth National Fish Hatchery or visit the local fruit stands, farmers market or farm parks.

 —Kristina Moy & Allison Ellis